ftnt-cse/soc_simulator/README.md

   }
 ]
 ```
-When destination_ip is empty, the event will be sent to the configured FORTISIEM_IP in the global congig.json
+- When destination_ip is empty, the event will be sent to the configured FORTISIEM_IP in the global congig.json
-sleep, determines how many seconds to wait before sending the next event.
+- Sleep, determines how many seconds to wait before sending the next event.

 ### SOCSIM_Daemon:
 If the scenario includes events to be sent via syslog to FortiSIEM and soc_simulator is running with unprivileged user, the configuration parameter : sudo_password located at config.json will be used to run socsim_dameon.py as root. soc_simulator will then use it to send syslogs via a named pipe.